Building Resilience: 7 Tips to Help You Access Your Inner Strength

 So, in order to build resilience, we practice acceptance.
 We don’t have to like or even be okay with what is happening, but we are nevertheless willing to see things as they are without resisting them; instead, we acknowledge and work with them accordingly.
 This becomes easier, of course, if you practice #1 and know that the situation you are experiencing and its emotional impact, no matter how bad they seem in the moment, are not permanent.

 It is said that “Not all storms come to disrupt your life.
 Some come to clear your path”, and I’d say this is largely true, yet it takes many people a long time to notice the cleared path.
-Some people never do, because they are so busy fighting their reality, wishing it wasn’t so, and using up all of their energy to combat what they perceive to be a tragedy or inconvenience that they are blinded to the blessing and new path that’s been afforded them.
-If we don’t get to acceptance, we stay buried in the discomfort of regret, grief, and disappointment and this prevents us from seeing and living life anew.
+Some people never do, because they're so busy fighting their reality, wishing it wasn't so, and pouring all of their energy into resisting what has happened that they struggle to see what else might now be possible.

 If you don’t want to stay buried in stale, negative emotions, it pays to practice adaptability in the form of acceptance, which means befriending that fine line between wanting to make and see change happen and accepting this moment and this life exactly as they are right now.
 When you tune in to your mind, your body, and your soul, where do you notice tension or heaviness?
 This is likely the place where you’ve been resisting reality.
 What can you do, in this moment, to ease up on that just a little bit?
 What can you do to more consciously walk that edge of accepting the situation or person as it is or as they are, while also actively embracing the potential and hope for change?